TheEmeraldBee/Scilla/README.md

 A performance focused, lightweight game framework, built from the ground up using wgpu and winit

 # What is it?
-It is a game framework built to use all of the capabilities of a machine.
+It is a game framework built to be performant and accessible to everyone.

 # What is it not?
 It is not a fully featured game engine.
 There are no plans to add a Scene System, or a ECS.